 Two weeks ago, I was blessed to attend the Denver Missional Women Conference with my sister-in-law, NextGen Homeschool Author Rosanna Ward, and my first-gen homeschooling mother-in-law Karen Gotcher.
-Our attendance came together very last minute, however God demonstrated to me […]
+Our attendance came together very last minute, however God demonstrated to me that when HE is on a mission, the message is […]

 Why I Can’t Wait for Teach Them Diligently D.C.

 This year my family is planning to attend the Teach Them Diligently Convention in Washington D.C., taking place May 15-17.
-Last year, my homeschooling sister-in-law Rosanna and I attended our first Teach Them Diligently in Omaha — and we haven’t been […]
+Last year, my homeschooling sister-in-law Rosanna and I attended our first Teach Them Diligently in Omaha — and we haven’t been the same homeschoolers since!
+(See her post on why she’s […]

 Experiencing Holidays Through My Son’s Eyes

 I have a son that loves holidays.
 He’s eight.
-He never was into trucks or sports, but he can single-handedly decorate our yard, door, and every surface in our 825-square-foot home for the holidays — mostly with homemade original stuff. […]
+He never was into trucks or sports, but he can single-handedly decorate our yard, door, and every surface in our 825-square-foot home for the holidays — mostly with homemade original stuff.
+Maybe if we get lucky, he spends his own money […]

 Part Three: Seeking God’s Direction

 When you are faced with major decisions regarding your homeschooling, your family, your own personal role and relationships, seeking God’s direction can be challenging.
-Even daily decisions can get bogged down with the opinions and advice of others, self doubt, […]
+Even daily decisions can get bogged down with the opinions and advice of others, self doubt, and conflicting messages from our culture.
+As I shared in […]

 Whole-Hearted Homeschooling: It’s Not What You Do, But Why